upul/CarND-Path-Planning/README.md

     return false;
 }
 ```
-### **Running our Algorithm on the Simulator.**
+### **Running our Algorithm in the Simulator.**
-Following youtube video shows how our algorithm runs on the simulator.
+Following youtube video shows how our algorithm runs in the simulator.

 <p align="center">
     <a href="https://www.youtube.com/watch?v=yPeauhM8g6c">